lizziehv/cs50-sudoku/IMPLEMENTATION.md

 #### Sudoku creator
+- Fill the entire grid given with zeroes (to avoid any confusion)
+- Fill the diagonal 3x3 squares since they are independent of each other, this is more efficient since we only call `check_box` rather than `check_entry`
+    - To do this, loop through the beginning of the three diagonals 0,3,6
+        - In each diagonal, loop over the 3 rows and 3 columns
+            - Do:
+                - Find a random number
+            - Do, while `check_box` of that number if false
+            - Once it's true input the random number into the sudoky
+- Fill in the rest of the sudoku
+    - Call `solve_recursively` which fills in the rest of the sudoku in a valid matter

+- After the sudoku has been filled, loop through 40 times (to delete 40 numbers)
+    - Do:
+        - randomly select a location (row and column) to delete
+        - while this location has already been deleted
+            - randomly select another a location (row and column) to delete
+        - store the value that will be deleted
+        - loop through 1-9
+            - if it's not the stored value and this integer could be placed into the sudoku validly
+                - insert the index into the sudoky
+                - attempt to solve the sudoku to see if there would be a valid solution with a different integer
+                - If it was not unique
+                    - Return the original deleted value
+                    - Finish the for loop and return to select another location to delete
+        - If none of these values ever found another solution, then it is unique
+    - Do, while the answer is not unique
+    - now that the answer is clearly unique, make the location zero

 ### Memory allocation in C and modules used
 No memory has been allocated or freed in the heap.